DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Processing/Bank-Statement-Reconciliation/Bank-reconciliation-worksheet.md

 |   **Bank**  |  Bank transaction type  |  Select bank transaction type (optional)  |
 |   **Tax**   |  GST sales tax group  |  Sales tax group (optional)  |
 |  |  Item sales tax group  |  Select Item tax group (optional)  |

+#### Financial dimensions tab
+Account and Offset accounts (excluding ledger offet account type)'s financial dimensions. <br>
+When user selects **Mark as new** and the records are moved to Matched transactions:  <br> • Account (Bank)'s financial dimensions will be populated from the Bank account. <br> • When user enters **Offset account number**, the offset account's financial dimension will be populated from their master accounts (for example customer's financial dimension), except ledger since it is populated in **Offset account number**.
+If this would result in a blank value it will be populated with Account (Bank)'s financial dimensions. <br> • If Account (Bank)'s financial dimensions are blank, Offset account's financial dimensions will be used to populate Account (Bank)'s financial dimensions.

 ### Mark as reconciled
 #### Ability to reconcile unmatched statements